-In 2001 the core Muslim States in northern Nigeria re-introduced the Islamic Shari'a as a legal code.
+In 2001 the core Muslim States in northern Nigeria reintroduced the Islamic Shari'a as a legal code.
 The first contact of clash between the new public sphere of Shari'a and popular culture was in the video film industry.
 What triggered the concern was the increasing perceived violation of the sacredness of the female private sphere as visually depicted in the new crop of Hausa video films that started to emerge from 2000.
 In this, the civil society-as representatives of the public sphere-drew upon various core Islamic injunctions against such perceived trespass.
-The sources quoted to support the injunctions are the following Qur'anic verses and Hadith (sayings of the Prophet Muhammad) from Sunan Abu Dawood collection.
-The Qur'anic sources included:
+The sources quoted to support the injunctions are the following Qur'anic verses and Hadith (sayings of the Prophet Muhammad) from Sunan Abu Dawood collection: